-If you need to add more hardware, click the Add Device icon 💾 in the top right-hand corner.
+If you need to add more hardware, click Add Device in the top right-hand corner.

-9.2 Edit your hardware
+8.2 Edit your hardware

-If your board cannot be detected or if you are using an external debug probe, you can edit the hardware entry from the Device Manager and specify a Device Family Pack (DFP) and a device name retrieved from the pack to be able to work with your hardware.
+If your board cannot be detected or if you are using an external debug probe, you can edit the hardware entry from the Device Manager.
+You can specify a Device Family Pack (DFP) and a device name retrieved from the pack to be able to work with your hardware.
 DFPs handle device support.

-- 1. Hover over the hardware you want to edit and click the Edit Device icon \swarrow - 2.
-Edit the hardware name in the field that displays at the top of the window if needed and press Enter.
+- $^{1.}$ Move your cursor over the hardware that you want to edit and click Edit Device - 2.
+Edit the hardware name in the field that displays at the top of the window if needed, and then press Enter.
 This is the name that displays in the Device Manager. - 3.
-Select a Device Family Pack (DFP) CMSIS-Pack for your hardware in the drop-down list. - 4.
+Select a Device Family Pack (DFP) CMSIS-Pack for your hardware from the drop-down list. - 4.
 Select a device name to use from the CMSIS-Pack in the field and press Enter.

-9.3 Remove a hardware
+8.3 Remove hardware